 We spend a good proportion of our waking hours at work.
 Smart employers have realised that making your workplace an enjoyable, comfortable place to work makes great business sense.

-Having happy, healthy employees means greater productivity, lower staff turnover, and higher company morale.
-Your business will also be more attractive to highly-skilled workers.
+Having happy, healthy employees means greater productivity, better employee retention, and higher company morale.
+Your business will also be more attractive to other highly-skilled workers.

 A good way to create a positive, productive work environment is to offer your team attractive benefits and perks as part of their employment package.
-Benefits are a clear demonstration to employees that the company and management care about them.
+Benefits are a clear demonstration to employees that they matter and that the company wants to see them succeed.

 That doesn't mean you need to turn your workplace into a bastion of cool with bean-bag breakout areas, foosball tables, and bottomless candy bowls.
 Some of the most attractive employee benefits are pragmatic and straightforward.